paulwenner/feature-implementer/README.md

 - CLI for prompt generation and template management
 - Web UI (Flask) for interactive use
 - Light/dark mode support in Web UI
+- Support for specifying custom working and prompts directories

 ## Project Structure (Package)